RobertFehrmann/smartSync/README.md

 The following steps need to be executed for every database

 1. Though it's not required, it is recommended to run every sync setup(database) with it's own dedicted warehouse.
 Set MAX_CLUSTER_COUNT to the appropriate value based on the size of the biggest object, number of objects and desired runtime SLA.
 For instance, you can expect to run 1 degrees of parallelizm per cluster.
 To avoid a long tail problem, i.e. the minimum run time is determined by the largest object (table/view), do not increase the degree of parallelizm when the worker processes with only one object to process.
-    Note: If you grant "modify" to the custom role, the SmartSync will allocate all required clusters before task processing starts.
+    Note: If you grant "modify" to the custom role, SmartSync allocates all required clusters before task processing starts.
 This has a positive impact on overall runtime since SmartSync doesn't have to wait for the scale-out events.
+    Getting sizing information from the data provider helps you to decide what warehouse size to use.
+Take the biggest (by size) shared table and start small.
+Tables below 10 GB work well with XSMALL, less than 100 GB => SMALL, less than 1 TB =>MEDIUM.
     ```
     use role accountadmin;
     drop warehouse if exists smart_sync_<warehouse>;